DocHatty/Vulpes-Celare/INSTRUCTIONS_FOR_AI_AGENTS.md

 **READ THIS FIRST** before helping with Vulpes Celare testing or improvements.

-This document provides CRITICAL context so you don't fumble around or waste the user's time.
+This document provides essential context for working efficiently with this codebase.

 ---